muntra-dev/power-bi-server/README.md

 . . .
 ```

 Next, you need to set `DNSNameLabel`.
-This will determine the server's public IP.
+This will determine the server's public DNS.
+The DNS can be used to RDP into the server later.

-The format of server's public IP will be:
+The format of the DNS will be:
 ```
 <DNSNameLabel>.<Azure region>.cloudapp.azure.com
 ```